What is Debt-to-Income Ratio?

-Your debt-to-income (DTI) ratio is the percentage of your gross monthly income (before taxes) that goes toward debt payments.
-Your DTI – along with other factors, like your credit history and credit score – can help lenders determine your level of risk and assess your ability to repay a new loan or line of credit.
+Your debt-to-income (DTI) ratio is the percentage of your pre-tax monthly income that goes toward debt payments.
+Your DTI, alongside other factors, like your credit history and credit score, can help lenders determine your level of risk and assess your ability to repay a new loan or line of credit.

 How is debt-to-income ratio calculated?

-You can calculate your DTI by dividing the sum of your monthly debt payments by your gross monthly income (before taxes).
+You can calculate your DTI by dividing the sum of your monthly debt payments by your gross monthly income (what you earn before taxes).

 Why is debt-to-income ratio important?